Dogtor J.s Recommended

 23) Timberwolf Organics- Dakota™ Bison Canid Formula

-24) Wellness CORE- Dog and cat food
+24) Wellness CORE- Dog and cat foods

 *** Note: I have been a pretty big fan of Nutro Natural Choice rice-based foods as reasonable quality